AI in action

 AI streamlines and automates MLR review

 Every life-sciences organization has its own version of Medical-Legal-Regulatory (MLR) review, which is often a bottleneck in content production.
 The relationship between the communications team and those in charge of safety, accuracy, and compliance can often be tense.
-How can you get content into the world quickly so it can have the greatest impact while assuring that content is medically accurate and compliant with laws and regulations?
+How can you get content into the world quickly so it can have the greatest impact while assuring that content is medically accurate and adheres to laws and regulations?

 With generative AI, comms teams can pre-check materials before final review, flagging and helping to rewrite content for compliance with brand and corporate guidelines as well as FDA OPDP, FTC, and other regulatory requirements.